Skip to Main Content

 • Estrus

-• Second estrus can occur in autumn, if female does not conceive (Chorn and Hoffman 1978)
+• May have a second “weak” estrus cycle in autumn, if a female does not conceive in spring (Chorn and Hoffman 1978; Kleiman 1983; Schaller et al. 1985)

 • Interbirth interval (time between litters)